 10. Pub crawling at night in Seville

-Don’t forget to grab a beer or enjoying a Mojito with your friends while staying in Seville, Spain.
+Don’t forget to grab a beer or to enjoy a Mojito with your friends while staying in Seville, Spain.
 The mojitos are reasonably priced and so good that will make you want more.